swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 One of the powerful ways to use version control is to maintain your workflow between the office, home, and wherever else you find yourself being productive.
-This type of workflow can be extensively with both research work (i.e., coding project collaboration) and thesis writing (i.e., "personal" activities).
+This type of workflow can be used extensively with both research work (i.e., coding project collaboration) and thesis writing (i.e., "personal" activities).

 The workflow in this section describes three repository locations - a server, a work computer, and a home (laptop) computer.
 The server will host the "base" repository, and the server can live anywhere you have a connection to.
-For example, you could use your GitHub repository (described in the [Collaborate](../remote/Readme.md) section as the server.
-If you have access to a server on campus (e.g., server.uni.edu), you can host your repository there.
+For example, you could use your GitHub repository (described in the [Collaborate](../remote/Readme.md) section) as the server.
+If you have access to a server on campus (e.g., server.uni.edu), you can host your repository there (and it's private!).

 For the purposes of this exercise, all of the repositories will be represented by different folders on your ACI user space in order to provide you with the